-And it was – as we made some good progress on a few deals, memo’d a bunch of coins in and out, sorted out our NEWPs, collated a giant stack of show paperwork and then, shockingly, as we were literally packing up to head out to the airport, we sold 3 coins to three different buyers, putting a really, really positive cap on an excellent show.
+And it was – as we made some good progress on a few deals, memo’d a bunch of coins in and out, sorted out our NEWPs, collated a giant stack of show paperwork and then, shockingly, as we were literally packing up to head out to the airport, we sold 3 coins to three different buyers (including one epically XL one), putting a really, really positive cap on an excellent show.

 Which meant that we only had to haul all our stuff back to the hotel, fight through a suddenly big crowd of tourists (in town for a marathon tomorrow), try to find Dave’s missing eyeglasses somewhere in a gigantic hotel, carry my broken suitcase down a flight of stairs and then flag a cab so we could race to the airport just in time for me to get a call from the airline saying my flight was delayed 2 hours.

 And as much as that was unpleasant, it could certainly have been worse.